 What’s a LISA?

 LISA (pronounced lie-sa) is short for Lifetime ISA.
-It’s a tax-free savings account and Government scheme designed to help you save for two of life’s big milestones: your first home and/or retirement.
+It’s a tax-free savings account and Government scheme designed to help you save for your big milestone: your first home.

 Things to know